The bright red tops of the Royal Poinciana tree (Delonix Regia) are an amazing site when this colorful tree is in full bloom.

 Feed regularly with a balanced fertilizer throughout the warmer months and not at all during the winter.

 Gradually reduce watering and feeding throughout the year.

 The plant should get more frequent watering and fertilizer in the summer and less during the fall.
 Stop completely in the winter.

-Resume feeding and watering in the spring.
+Resume feeding and watering as spring growth starts.

 Soil and Transplanting

 Grow the plant in regular potting soil combined with coarse sand.
 For good drainage, combine 25% sand with 75% soil mix.

 Use large clay pots with drainage at the base.
 Younger plants may need transplanting each year, as they start to outgrow their homes.

 Eventually, mature plants should only need transplanting every two or three years, but freshening the topsoil is recommended each year.

 Grooming and pruning of limbs is needed to manage plant height and to ensure a strong tree structure.